doug-moen/openscad2/rfc/Generalized_Lists.md

 Ranges are generalized so that empty ranges are supported.
 If the end of the range is < the start of the range (with positive step value), then the range is empty (consistent with Haskell).
+Plus, we extend all of the generic sequence operations to ranges.

 I'm concerned that this will affect backwards compatibility, since at present, `[10:1]` is equivalent to `[10:-1:1]`.
+Also, you can currently use r[0], r[1], r[2] to reference the start, step and end values of a range: maybe there's code out there that uses this.

 My solution is to introduce a new range syntax, which will support the new range semantics, and leave the old range values to work as they always have (but the old ranges will be deprecated).